r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       [RTLO] Powershell cames with one buitin feature (::Reverse) that allow us to change the text alignment from left to rigth side (arabe alignment).
-That allow us to use it as one obfuscation technic (writing syscall's backwards) and 'revert' them at runtime.
+That built-in feature allow us to use it as obfuscation technic (writing syscall's backwards) and 'revert' them at runtime.

 ![powershell obfuscation](http://i.cubeupload.com/yukEB8.jpg)